philipdongfei/MyAlgs4/Chapter15_Code/Exercises/Exercises1-5.md

 1.5.18 *Random grid generator*.
 Write a program *RandomGrid* that takes an int value N from the command line, generates all the connections in an N-by-N grid, puts them in random order, randomly orients them (so that p q and q p are equally likesly to occur), and prints the result to standard output.
 To randomly order the connections, use a RandomBag(see EXERCISE 1.3.34 on page 167).
 To encapsulate p and q in a single object, use the Connection nested class shown below.
 Package your program as two static methods: generate(), whick takes N as argument and returns an array of connections, and main(), which takes N from the command line, call geerate(), and iterates through the returned array to print the connections.

+1.5.19 *Animation*.
+Write a RandomGrid client (see EXERCISE 1.5.18) that uses UnionFind as in our development client to check connectivity and uses StdDraw to draw the connections as they are processed.

+1.5.20 *Dynamic growth*.
+Using linked lists or a resizing array, develop a weighted quick-union implementation that removes the restriction on needing the number of objects ahead of time.
+Add a method *newSite()* to the API, which returns an int identifier.